The Pultrusion Report | Tencom

 As such, fiberglass rods can be manufactured to meet a wide range of requirements for specific designs and applications.
 They can be machined, butted, slotted, chamfered, rounded, and pointed easily with simple tools.

-In addition, the composition of these rods can be varied to provide extra high strength, tolerate different temperature ranges, or offer flame-retardant, track-resistant, and corrosion-resistant qualities.
+In addition, the composition of these rods can be varied to provide extra-high strength, withstand different temperature ranges, or offer flame-retardant, track-resistant, and corrosion-resistant properties.

-This manufacturing process converts reinforced fibers and liquid resin into a fiber-reinforced plastic using a pulling method, as opposed to a pushing method used in an extrusion process.
+This manufacturing process converts reinforcing fibers and liquid resin into a fiber-reinforced plastic using a pulling method rather than the pushing method used in an extrusion process.

-The first step in the pultrusion process is to saturate the fibers by pulling them through a resin impregnator containing a bath made of epoxy, polyurethane, polyester, and/or vinyl ester.
+The first step in the pultrusion process is to saturate the fibers by pulling them through a resin-impregnating bath containing epoxy, polyurethane, polyester, and/or vinyl ester.

-Often, fillers and additives such as colorant, fire inhibitors, and UV retardants are blended into the bath to enhance the finished product.
+Often, fillers and additives such as colorants, fire inhibitors, and UV retardants are blended into the bath to enhance the finished product.

-Lastly, the hardened polymer is pulled toward a cutting blade so it can be cut into the desired length.
+Lastly, the hardened polymer is pulled toward a cutting blade to be cut to the desired length.
 Urethane pull blocks are used to prevent the finished product from cracks, distortion, and deformation during this process.

-Compared to extrusion, pultruded materials demonstrate higher tensile strength because of the continuous length of reinforcing fibers -- making them lightweight yet strong.
+Compared to extrusion, pultruded materials exhibit higher tensile strength due to the continuous length of reinforcing fibers, making them lightweight yet strong.

-Thanks to its flexibility in shapes, sizes, and properties, pultruded fiberglass rods have a wide range of applications in the electrical, utility, consumer, sporting goods, construction, infrastructure, and telecommunications industries.
+Thanks to their flexibility in shape, size, and properties, pultruded fiberglass rods have a wide range of applications across the electrical, utility, consumer, sporting goods, construction, infrastructure, and telecommunications industries.

 For example, it's used by: